-The summary area is a blank canvas where you can start making notes about the applicant.
+The summary area is a blank canvas where you can make notes about the applicant.

 There are already areas in itris where you can skill code a person, or note down their job title or what they are looking for, so you can use this area to write about the less tangible aspects of the applicant.

 For example, you may want to record what the person was like, how they interview, what they do in their spare time, their likes and dislikes, etc. You may wish to copy in the summary from their LinkedIn profile.
 This will help you build a fuller picture of that person, whether it's to build rapport with them or promote them for a role.

 It doesn't have to be one long text stream, you will see that you have lots of formatting options too.

 This is also a searchable area, so if you later remember you made a particular note about somebody, but just can't remember who, you can run an advanced (Boolean) search of the summary area for each record type.

 In databases, it is inevitable that somebody will try to create a duplicate record.
 To avoid this possibility, when adding an applicant record the following fields will be used to check for duplicate records

 When adding in a possible duplicate CV the duplicate semi-modal will open, listing any possible duplicates on the left with their record card on the right to help you determine if it is a duplicate.
 Using Go To, will take you to the possible duplicate record, asking you first if you wish to discard the new applicant entry.

 If you close the duplicate semi-modal the Possible Duplicates button will remain at the foot of the window, indicating the number of possible duplicates.
 You can return to the duplicate semi-modal any time by clicking this option.